Inbox and SFTP

 - Once in the inbox, click either or to select the appropriate files from your local machine.

-- In the prompt, select the files/directories you would like to upload.
+- In the prompt, select the files/directories you want to upload.

 - Click .